-Get to know the magic which plays on all them bridals and formals by name!
+Magic which plays on all bridals and formals!

 Can you imagine your bridal dress or even a formal wear without a glorious web of beautiful embellishments?
 From Resham work to Dabka and Phulkari to Zardozi, embroidery comes in different styles and textures and easily turns a boring outfit into an extraordinary masterpiece.
 If you are looking for an exceptional outfit for your Big Day or a spectacular gown for a soirée, the knowledge of variety and types of embroidery can serve you good in choosing the best one.
 Read on to decide which type of embroidery you like the best and would want on your formal or bridal wear.